HenriettaProject/documents/Henrietta-Support-Agreement.md

   - ~22 psi liquid nitrogen for filling
   - ~25 L of LN2 per day (we hope to get this down by minimizing losses)
 - Clean Room
-  - Occassionally Henreitta may need to go the ASB's Clean Room for either maintenance or to chagne out filters.
+  - Occassionally Henrietta may need to go the ASB's Clean Room for either maintenance or to chagne out filters.

 # Routine Support